hxmhuang/dm/README.md

 #Installation Guide:
 ## Pre-installation
-> Some third-party libraries must be installed before including MPI compiler, PETSC library and library [pnetcdf](https://trac.mcs.anl.gov/projects/parallel-netcdf/wiki/Download), this installation only cover the process of PETSC and DM library installation.
+> Some third-party libraries must be installed including MPI compiler, PETSC and [pnetcdf](https://trac.mcs.anl.gov/projects/parallel-netcdf/wiki/Download) library, this installation only cover the process of PETSC and DM library installation.

 ## Install PETSC
 1. Download PETSC using git